-This guy was a whoppin’ $10.
+And cost me a whoppin’ $10.
 I was told it came off of a portable futon type sofa.
-All I know is it’s got layers upon layers of stuff I couldn’t possibly make myself for that price, so it came home.
+All I know is I couldn’t make anything close for this price so it came home with me.

-Tip: make sure it’s a DEEP sit.
-The mattress should touch your inner knee.
-Mid thigh won’t cut it.
+Tip: make sure the mattress you choose offers a deep sit.
+When sitting on it moving as far back as you can, the mattress should touch your inner knee.
+Mid thigh won’t cut it this round.

-I propped and sat and just played around until I figured out what I desired.
+Being that I have never built a DIY outdoor pallet sofa before, I propped everything together and just played around until I figured out what kind of sofa frame I desired.

 This is the most time consuming part.
 As I wasn’t going by any pattern, I went strictly by the thickness and size of the mattress, and what height felt comfortable to me when I sat down.
-I eventually had boxes and all sorts of things propped underneath to get a handle on it.
+I eventually had boxes and all sorts of things propped underneath to get a feel for where things needed to sit.